Frequently Asked Questions and Answers

 How do I switch between different sets of validation options?

-For version 7.0 and above, you can use the import/export options in the Validator Engine Options to load and save different sets of validator options.
-This also makes it easier to share the validator options/settings with other users.
+You can use the import/export options in the Validator Engine Options to load and save different sets of validator options to and from files.
+This also makes it easier to share the validator options/settings with other users (just share the export file).

 Batch Processing/Validating